elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/unit-1/topics/topic-4.md

   - orcid: "0000-0002-7702-4495"
     name: "Allyson Lister"
 ---

-## Topic 1.4 FAIR and/in institutional data policies

 ## Topic, definition and scopes
 * Research data in the institutional policy framework.